UlfurBen/isoform-specific-distribution-of-missense-mutations/project-steps.md

 # 07.06.24

-I now have the c ode required to download variation information from list of gene UniProt IDs and save the result to files.
+I now have the code required to download variation information from list of gene UniProt IDs and save the result to files.
 I also have corresponding file structures that downloads isoform information from the accession IDs of the isoforms which are fetched in the same script from the UniProt gene names.
 I tried using grep on .json file but realized I need jq tool to separate json file data from one line to many lines so grep can accurately analyze it.
 I wanted to incorporate ensembl information about the isoforms of the genes into my dataset.